erachain/Erachain/ERA/z_START_EXAMPLES/readme-commands.txt

 example for restore: -seed=3:AXR1wqktmgNYVnpR5uYwBh5v6K6kFb2XH1KYjwDroKcy:1 example for auto make wallet keys: -seed=3:new:1

--fpool=FORGING_ACCOUNT:FEE_PERCENT
+-fpool
-Start forging pool on account and set tax.
+Start forging pool
-For ezample: -fpool=77MWxrB6BuykCrZrsTqmfgfC3vGTgwFQYS:3.5
 !!
+Used only with -pass parameter
+Settings set in settings_fpool.json (see example in settings_fpool-example.json).
-Used only with -pass parameter see RPC and API fpool commands for control and statistic Settings set in settings_fpool.json (see example in settings_fpool-example.json)
+See RPC and API fpool commands for control and statistic.

 -backup